kuuneh/i3-dotfiles/README.md

 dotfiles for my i3 config (contains nvim, zsh, and other configs.)

 --- WARNING: i3 may crash when you add all of the dotfiles, and be sure to add all of them at once including prerequisites before restarting i3. ---
+--- ALSO: picom-ibhagwan-git is deprecated, and i forgot how i worked around it so yea good luck (i will update this whenever i come back to arch) ---

 For neovim, run :PackerSync to install all the plugins.